Competitor Guide

 Pricing

-QuantumDesk uses custom, quote-based pricing.
+QuantumDesk uses custom (quote-based) pricing.
 Teams pay in line with ticket volume and complexity rather than rigid per-seat or per-conversation tiers.

-2. Intercom - Best for SaaS in-product messaging
+2. Intercom - Best for SaaS In-Product Messaging

 It is built for B2B SaaS and digital-first companies that prioritise in-product messaging, proactive engagement, and lifecycle marketing alongside their support operations.
+For teams evaluating AI chatbots for customer service depth, Intercom's Fin bot is one of the most mature options in the category.

 Key features